DonMVB/aws/AWS_Assoc_SAA_C02.md

 - An Origin Access Identity (OAI) is used for sharing private content via CloudFront.
 The OAI is a virtual user that will be used to give your CloudFront distribution permission to fetch a private object from your origin (e.g. S3 bucket).

 ### 1.3.3.
 CloudFront Signed URLs and Signed Cookies:
 - CloudFront signed URLs and signed cookies provide the same basic functionality: they allow you to control who can access your content.
-These features exist because many companies that distribute content via the internet want to restrict access to documents, business data, media streams, or content that is intended for selected users.
+These features exist because many companies that distribute content via the internet want to restrict access to documents, business data, s using RTMP, or content that is intended for selected users.
 As an example, users who have paid a fee should be able to access private content that users on the free tier shouldn't.
 - If you want to serve private content through CloudFront and you're trying to decide whether to use signed URLs or signed cookies, consider the following:
   - Use signed URLs for the following cases:
     - You want to use an RTMP distribution.
 Signed cookies aren't supported for RTMP distributions.